Mount Vema

 There is an entire grammatical rule-set for speaking respectfully to superiors, customers, etc., and this plays a large part in good etiquette and in society as a whole.
 Children are taught to act harmoniously and cooperatively with others from the time they go to pre-academy.

 This need for harmonious relationships between people is reflected across the community behavior.
 Many place great emphasis on politeness, personal responsibility and working together for the universal, rather than the individual, good.
-They present disagreeable facts in a gentle and indirect fashion.
-They see working in harmony as the crucial ingredient for working productively.
+Community members must present disagreeable facts in a gentle and indirect fashion.
+They must see working in harmony as the crucial ingredient for working productively.

 Service and public employees

-You only need to board one of their yachts or other vessels to understand why they are known for excellent service.
+You only need to board one of their yachts or other vessels to understand why they are becoming known for excellent service.
 Such claims are difficult, if not impossible, to quantify.
-Nevertheless, service at public establishments when the city is completed is likely to be maintained to highest standards.
+Nevertheless, service at public establishments when the City of Mount Vema is completed is likely to be maintained to highest standards.
 Friendly, attentive and very polite, as reflected in a common reminder given by managers and employers to their employees on board of their vessels: "the customer is the boss."
-(This is comparable to the western saying, "the customer is always right".
+(This is comparable to the other saying, "the customer is always right".

-Generally, service employees will seldom engage in casual conversation with a customer with the aim of forming a rapport as sometimes happens in western cultures.
+Generally, service employees are not expected to engage in casual conversation with a customer with the aim of forming a rapport as sometimes happens in other cultures.
 The service employees are expected to maintain a more formal, professional relationship with all customers.
 Private conversations among service staff are considered inappropriate when a customer is near.

 Staff must speak in a humble and deferential manner and use respectful forms of language that elevate the customer.
 Thus, customers are typically addressed with the title – "sir" or "madam".
 A customer is not expected to reciprocate this level of politeness to a server.

 Dress for employees is normally neat and formal, depending on the type and style of establishment.
-Those whose job involves touching people—often wear white gloves, not just in medical facilities, it applies to sectors.
+Those whose job involves touching people will be expected to wear white gloves, not just in medical facilities, it applies to all sectors.

 Birth of a Child, Weddings and Funerals